 Author website can be found here: pnp4nagios.org

 Merlin is a addon for distributed monitoring.
-Details can be found on op5.org
+Details can be found in Merlin repository.

 Mod-Gearman is a addon for distributed monitoring.
 Details can be found on mod-gearman.org